Netflix/lemur/docs/administration/index.rst

 Certificate Default Options
 ---------------------------

-Lemur allows you to find tune your certificates to your organization.
+Lemur allows you to fine tune your certificates to your organization.
 The following defaults are presented in the UI and are used when Lemur creates the CSR for your certificates.